YoSoyDavidB/AION/README.md

 ## Acknowledgments

-- Built with FastAPI and LangChain
+- Built with FastAPI
-- Powered by OpenRouter for flexible LLM access
+- Powered by OpenRouter for flexible LLM access (Claude 3.5 Sonnet)
 - Vector storage by Qdrant
 - Graph database by Neo4j
+- Web search powered by DuckDuckGo

 ---